Missouri Elder Law: Legal Help in Branson and Springfield

 PROVISIONS FOR LONG-TERM CARE

-Each elder lawyer at Parks & Jones will help you select the right tools to preserve assets from nursing home costs and can even help limit or eliminate the need to spend down assets.
+LifeGen Law Group will help you select the right tools to preserve assets from nursing home costs and can even help limit or eliminate the need to spend down assets.
 The goal of our elder law practice is to enable you and your family (NOT the government) to control your income and wealth so you are in charge of what happens to your property and assets.

-Some of these tools involve proactive planning (assets are protected from nursing home costs in five years) while others are meant to preserve assets when the nursing home costs are imminent.
+Some of these tools involve proactive planning (assets are protected from nursing home costs for five years), while others are meant to preserve assets when the nursing home costs are imminent.
 Proactive planning is designed to maximize asset preservation and control, so it is the preferred planning option if you have time on your side.
 But if you find yourself or a loved one at the nursing home without a plan, it is not too late!
 Contact us immediately for a no-cost consultation to see how this planning can make a difference for you and your family.

 ESTATE PLANNING IS AN IMPORTANT ASPECT OF ELDER LAW